Vyral/base-template/_posts/2020-04-08-the-coronavirus-can-impact-anyone.md

 <p style="text-align: center;"><em>Sadly, the coronavirus has impacted me personally.
 Today I wanted to discuss some realizations I’ve come to after losing a friend to COVID-19.</em></p>

 I sincerely hope you and your family are hunkered down safely at home.
-My team is continuing to practice real estate virtually, we’ve had this technology for years, so it was almost a seamless transition.
+My team is continuing to practice real estate virtually&#151;we’ve had this technology for years, so it was almost a seamless transition.
 However, honestly, real estate is secondary in my mind currently.

 I lost a friend and colleague today to the coronavirus, so my mind is understandably in a different place.
 Today I wanted to share a little of his story and the realizations I’ve come to while dealing with this grief.
 To hear more, please watch the video above.